directus/directus/docs/cloud/projects.md

 # Projects

-> Cloud Projects are individual instances of the Directus platform managed within a team.
-Three Project tiers are
+> Cloud Projects are individual instances of Directus, managed within a Team.
+Community, Standard, and Enterprise tier
-> available, each offering different options for infrastructure, configuration, and professional services.
+> Projects are available, with each offering different options for infrastructure, configuration, and professional
+> services.

 [[toc]]